Alex3040/COIT13240/Journals/Week04.md

 CTR is faster than CBC because you can encrypt in parallel and a system does not rely on the previous cipher block.

+# 2.1 What did I learn

+This week I learnt more about the different block cipher modes of operation and how encryption changes depending on the mode that is used.
+I learnt how CBC mode chains the ciphertext blocks together by using XOR operations, while CTR mode encrypts counters and works more like a stream cipher.
+I also got a better understanding of why ECB mode is considered insecure, because identical plaintext blocks result in the same ciphertext blocks.

+## 2.2 Issues and Solutions

+One of the main issues I had this week was understanding how CBC and CTR mode actually worked step-by-step.
+At first I was a bit confused on how the XOR calculations connected with the SBC lookup table and why the ciphertext blocks changed based on previous values.
+I solved this by manually writing out every XOR operation and going through the encryption process block-by-block until it started making more sense.

+I also had some confusion with CTR mode regarding the IV and the counters.
+After redoing the calculations a few times I understood that CTR mode first encrypts the IV and incremented counters, and then XORs those encrypted values with the plaintext blocks.

+## 2.3 How did I improve

+I improved my understanding of symmetric encryption modes and became more comfortable doing manual cryptographic calculations.
+I also improved at breaking encryption algorithms down into smaller steps, which made it easier to understand how CBC and CTR mode internally work.
+This gave me a better understanding of how modern encryption systems use different modes depending on the performance and security requirements.